‘Firefly’ Joss Whedon Under Fire After Calling Ivanka Trump ‘A Dog’ And Jared Kushner ‘Voldemort In Training’

 — Jacob Kornbluh (@jacobkornbluh) January 25, 2017

-Others asked Whedon if he was okay, because he seemed to be come unhinged.
+Others asked Whedon if he was okay because he seemed to become unhinged.
 Others asked, to make it clear, if he called Ivanka, a woman, a dog, because he didn’t agree with her father?
 Classy!
 And this isn’t the first time that Whedon raised concern, particularly in his female fans.
-Recently, when Nicole Kidman said it’s time to accept the election results, and try being supportive.
-In response, Whedon mocked Kidman’s “plastic” appearance, and posted a picture of Kidman next to a plastic Lady Penelope doll.
+Recently, when Nicole Kidman said it’s time to accept the election results and try being supportive.
+In response, Whedon mocked Kidman’s “plastic” appearance and posted a picture of Kidman next to a plastic Lady Penelope doll.

 After that, Whedon went off on House Speaker Paul Ryan with a profane and classless tweet.